 That moment changed my life.
 It shook me hard, because I could relate.
-I knew the feeling when it gets so tough that you can't hear anything but your own heartbreak.
-I knew the feeling of the mental fog, that becomes so thick it drowns away memories of family members love and extinguishes all glimmers of hope.
+I knew the feeling when it gets so tough that you can't hear nothing but your own heartbreak.
+I knew the feeling of mental fog, that becomes so thick it drowns away memories of family, love and extinguishes all glimmers of hope.
 It scared the shit out of me.
 What if I was next?

 You are special.
 You are unique.
-You are the only one of YOU that has or ever will be.
-Never again will this exact DNA be on earth.
-I greatly appreciate you letting me share.
+You are the only one of YOU that has ever been or ever will be.
+Please, love yourself.